-- Since the goal is to eat healthier and lose weight you want to plan recipes that reflect that.
-You can download (FOR FREE) my favorite healthy meal prep starter recipes here.
+- Since the goal is to eat healthier and lose weight, you want to plan recipes that reflect that.

-- To keep it simple don’t plan a new recipe for every meal.
-Try to eat the same thing for breakfast and lunch everyday.
-For example, I drink a smoothie every morning and eat a mason jar salad ever afternoon.
+- To keep it simple, don’t plan a new recipe for every meal.
+Try to eat the same thing for breakfast and lunch every day.
+For example, I drink a smoothie every morning and eat a mason jar salad every afternoon.
 So, I only need to make one recipe for both meals during the week.
-For dinners I try to double dip recipes, use my slow cooker on busy days, and prepare as much ahead of time for dinners during the week.
+For dinners, I try to double-dip recipes, use my slow cooker on busy days, and prepare as much ahead of time for dinners during the week.